helixhorned/ljremarkable/README.md

 ### Miscellaneous features

+#### Frame rate limiting

-* Frame rate limiting.
-Since frequent updates of the same rM screen portion lead to artifacts that hinder enjoyment of a video displayed there, a heuristic is implemented to detect areas with fast-changing content and send updates in them only once in a while.
-This heuristic is based on sequence numbers as opposed to time stamps.
+Under several update modes of the reMarkable screen, including the one currently used in the application, changing the value of a pixel to or from a gray may transition via one of the two extreme colors, leading to a visible "flash".
+This makes many videos appear garbled as pixels spend most of the time in that indirect transition stage.
+For this reason, a heuristic is implemented to detect areas with fast-changing content and send updates in them only once in a while.

 > **Note**: This feature works best on videos in which the the whole image changes every
 > frame, for example because the camera is moving.
 It does not work as well with videos
 > where there is a static background.
 >
 > **CAUTION**: It is important to keep in mind that the image displayed on the rM is
 > always somewhat behind what would be displayed on a monitor, even without this
 > feature.
 (This is even more compounded by latency incurred by connecting wirelessly.)
 > Currently, it is possible that a tap on a point in the view will issue a mouse click on
 > a portion that has changed in the time since the tap.

 Details and troubleshooting
 ---------------------------